NEURODEVELOPMENTAL THERAPY (Based on the Bobath Concept) COURSE PROFILE 8-WEEK BASIC FOUNDATION PAEDIATRIC COURSE

 All Tutors work under the direction of the Education Sub-Committee of SANDTA, and this committee is responsible for developing and updating course content and material.

 What is included on the course?

-The curriculum includes a comprehensive study of typical child development, the different types of cerebral palsy and their impact on development, and analysis of movement – both theoretical and practical.
+The curriculum includes a comprehensive study of typical child development; the different types of CP and their impact on development; and analysis of movement – both theoretical and practical.
 Other aspects covered include – aetiology, neuropathology, neurophysiology, surgery, splinting and positioning.

-A variety of tutors give demonstrations on assessment and treatment and the participants, during interactive sessions, are instructed in the principles of assessment and treatment and supervised during practical and clinical sessions.
+A variety of tutors, including SANDTA tutor trainees, present lectures and do demonstrations on assessment and treatment, and the participants receive supervised instruction in the principles of assessment and treatment during interactive practical and clinical sessions.

 What else do I need to know?

 • There will be occasions when home study is required over evenings and weekends.

 • Course participants treat the children at the venue where the course is being presented, during one or two hour long clinical sessions a day.
 The children therefore benefit by having more treatment than is normally possible.The participants generally work in multidisciplinary pairs.

 • Some clinical practicals with children may take place at other venues, e.g. special needs schools.
 The final week of the course usually takes place in a community setting.
 Course participants will need to make their own travel arrangements to these venues (usually course participants organize this amongst themselves and assist those course participants who do not have their own transport).